The Tradition of Decorative Textiles in the Contemporary Work of Fabrizio Diomedi

 Papal Kneeler of Pope Pius IX

-Papal Kneeler of Pope Pius IX This papal kneeler is one of a few oversized Baroque kneelers that have been used for countless papal ceremonies in St. Peter's Basilica over the years.
+Papal Kneeler of Pope Pius IX This papal kneeler is one of a few oversized Baroque kneelers that have been used for countless papal ceremonies over the years in St. Peter's Basilica.
 It was also utilized during the last Council, easily recognizable in old photos.
 To see it in person is an experience…

 Swords of Papal Knights, Palatine Guard, Members of the Papal Court

 Swords of Papal Knights, Palatine Guard, Members of the Papal Court Swords have long been a staple at papal liturgies.
 They are part of the formal dress of courtiers and security forces of the popes.
-They are often de rigueur , required by etiquette and fashion.
-Those who carry the swords are not necessarily armigerous.
-Sometimes they might …
+As such, they are often de rigueur , required by etiquette and fashion.
+Those who carry the sword are not necessarily armigerous.
+Sometimes suc…

 Tapestries of Papal Liturgies